jedevc/fyp-report/report.md

 - Automatically check that generated challenges are solvable.
-- Be able to easily deploy and deliver challenges to players, in some standard form, or as part as a larger system, such as a VM.
+- Be able to easily deploy and deliver challenges to players, in some standard form, or as part of a larger system, such as a VM.

 ## Stages

 To translate from the raw text specification into binary artifacts, we move through a number of discrete stages of processing.
-These stages move from a low-level representation of the specification, to a high-level, programmatic view, finally producing low-level C code as an output.
+These stages move from a low-level representation of the specification to a high-level, programmatic view, finally producing low-level C code as an output.

 These stages are: